-Mid-cut hiking boots on the market
+Mid-cut hiking boots for men and women on the market

 More and more people love the world outdoors.
 With this, the number of outdoor gears available in the market has likewise increased.
 Hikers can visit different stores to choose from their wide selection of outdoor footwear.
 Whether hikers look for mid-cut hiking boots or low and high-cut versions, they are guaranteed to find a pair that they can use during their trips.